yshavit/llm-notes/book/01-Introduction/01-book-structure.md

 The driving principle behind this book's organization is that you should be able to read it front-to-back.
 This means:

-- The book assumes you don't know anything relating to machine learning (ML) or LLMs.
+- The book assumes you don't know anything about machine learning (ML) or LLMs.
-- If you do know something, you can always skip past it; but you should never have to jump to an appendix and then back to where you were.
+- If you do know something, you can always skip past it; but you should never have to jump ahead then back to where you were.
-- No footnotes
+- In particular, this means no footnotes or appendices.

 That said, I'll sometimes need to tease ahead to topics that I'll discuss in detail later.
 When I do, I'll try to give just enough context to make the current thing I'm explaining make sense.
-I'll provide cross-reference links where relevant, but you shouldn't need to click through to them.
+I'll provide cross-reference links where relevant, but you don't need to click through to them.

-Human learning being the way it is, you may still need to refer back to a section you've already read; "front-to-back" doesn't mean you shouldn't ever need to do that.
-But the book isn't organized around you having to jump around.
-In particular, I will abstain from appendices and footnotes.
+(Human learning being the way it is, you may still need to refer back to a section you've already read to remind yourself of it; "front-to-back" doesn't mean you shouldn't ever need to do that.)

 ## Organization

-The book is organized into three parts:
+The book is organized into four parts:

 1. **Introduction** (you are here), which includes a very high level overview of LLMs and a quick refresher on vectors and matrices
-2. **The LLM**, which will walk you through the structure of an LLM from 0 to 60
+2. **The LLM**, which will walk you through the architecture of an LLM from 0 to 60
-3. **Training**, which will discuss how an LLM learns the values that power that structure
+3. **Training**, which will discuss how an LLM learns the values that power that architecture
 4. **Further reading**, which will talk about modern improvements to the LLM, as well as other, related ML technologies.

 ## Callouts